amehlhase316/testing316/DeliverableX.md

-## ToDo list for you, all of the below need to be checked
+## 4: ToDo list for you, all of the below need to be checked
 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences
 - [ ] User Stories that were not completed, were left in the Sprint and a copy created
 - [ ] **Individual** Survey was filled submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [ ] Team member 1
   - [ ] Team member 2
 - [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint)
-  - [ ] Basic information for next Sprint was included (meaning Spring Planning is complete)
+  - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
   - [ ] You know how to proceed